 FINRA is a frequent contributor to the open-source community.
 Among its current open-source initiatives are:

 • Herd.
 A managed data lake for the cloud.
-It manages petabytes of data and makes it accessible for any cloud computing platform for processing and analytical purposes.
+It manages petabytes of data and makes it accessible to any cloud computing platform for processing and analytical purposes.

 • Gatekeeper.
 This self-service web application allows users to request temporary access to Amazon Web Service (AWS) EC2 and RDS instances.